 History of Chervon Manufacturing

 The Chervon R&D building has many beautiful areas that all employees are allowed to enjoy (as opposed to just the senior staff and management).
-This include a full greened rooftop, a central pyramidical spire that culminates in a waterfall and terminates in an indoor fountain, and a running track and basketball court near the top floor.
+This includes a full greened rooftop, a central pyramidical spire that culminates in a waterfall and terminates in an indoor fountain, and a running track and basketball court near the top floor.

 History of Chervon Manufacturing in China